-- 1. demonstrate appropriate safety techniques and proper use of protective equipment; demonstrate skills in measuring and in recording data; and communicate results and data in clear and understandable forms. - 2. use names and formula to describe the observable properties and characteristics of elements, compounds, and mixtures to the concept of atoms and molecules. - 3. use of the mole concept and molarity to perform calculations involving gases, compounds and chemical reactions. - 4. chemical reactions in terms of bond rearrangement of the atoms, the law of conservation of mass, balanced chemical equations, and energy changes. - 5. describe the development of the model of the atom including the sub-atomic structures of atoms, ions, and isotopes - 6. utilize the modern periodic table to describe the chemical and physical properties of elements and demonstrate knowledge of chemical bonding to create formulae and Lewis structures. - 7. predict the relative solubility of a solute in a solvent, and relate ion formation to electrical conductivity in aqueous solutions - 8. demonstrate knowledge of the various ways that carbon and hydrogen can combine to form a wide range of compounds and differentiate the various types of bonding between carbon atoms
+- 1. demonstrate appropriate safety techniques and proper use of protective equipment; demonstrate skills in measuring and in recording data; and communicate results and data in clear and understandable forms. - 2. use names and formulas to relate the observable properties and characteristics of elements, compounds, and mixtures to the concept of atoms and molecules. - 3. use the mole concept and molarity to perform calculations involving gases, solutions, compounds and chemical reactions. - 4. describe chemical reactions in terms of bond rearrangement of the atoms, the law of conservation of mass, balanced chemical equations, and energy changes. - 5. describe the development of the model of the atom including the sub-atomic structures of atoms, ions, and isotopes - 6. utilize the modern periodic table to describe the chemical and physical properties of elements, and demonstrate knowledge of chemical bonding to create formulae and Lewis structures. - 7. predict the relative solubility of a solute in a solvent, and relate ion formation to electrical conductivity in aqueous solutions - 8. demonstrate knowledge of the various ways that carbon and hydrogen can combine to form a wide range of compounds and differentiate the various types of bonding between carbon atoms and evaluate the changes in the value of K{eq} and in concentrations of substances within an equilibrium system